Coronavirus infections pass 100,000 as outbreak wreaks financial havoc

 “There’s concern that while there has been a response from the Fed, given the nature of the problem, is this something the central bank can really help with?” said John Davies, G10 rates strategist at Standard Chartered Bank in London.

-Airline and travel stocks have been among the worst affected as people canceled non-essential travel.
-Norwegian Air Shuttle (NWC.OL), the hardest-hit stock among European carriers, lost more than quarter of its market value on Friday and has fallen almost 70% since the start of February.
+Airline and travel stocks have been among the worst affected as people cancelled non-essential travel.
+Norwegian Air Shuttle, the hardest-hit stock among European carriers, lost more than quarter of its market value on Friday and has fallen almost 70% since the start of February.

 “If this really ramps up, we could see a lot more kitchen-sinking updates from the travel industry and airlines,” said Chris Beauchamp, chief market analyst at IG.
 “What’s impressive about the current move is it probably understates the degree of disruption we could be facing across the U.S. and Europe.”